4rlm/crm_formatter/README.md

 @web_formatter = CRMFormatter::Web.new
 ```

-#### Creating a Class and Method as a Wrapper
+#### Create a Wrapper with a custom Class and Method(s)
-You might like to create a dedicated class for the purpose of queueing, running, and saving the results.
-Typically, concerns, controllers, helpers, lib, models, or services are good places, but depends on your specifications.
+If you only need the gem for formatting form data, you could just create a callback method in your model, but to scrub a database or process API and Harvested data, you'll want a dedicated process so you can manage the queue, criteria, and results.
+If you don't already have one, this example will show you how.
+Concerns, Helpers and Models might be fine for smaller tasks, but for heavier tasks Lib and Services are ideal, but depends on your specifications.

 ```
 # /app/lib/start_crm.rb